relevance/rails-template/README.md

 CONS: Trail not yet blazed.
 Will presumably require non-trivial amount of work up-front and potentially on-going for each new test.

 Building new recipes is a fabulous opportunity to prove out these and other testing ideas.

-## Recipes

-### Single namespace
-Note that recipes become a shared namespace!
-Setting, say, a VERSION constant in recipe X would be a bad idea -- recipe Y may clobber it.
-Favor prepending the recipe name to any constants/variables for cheap namespacing.

-### Recipe exclusion logistics
-Rails App Composer has some slightly different assumptions about the way the world needs to work.
-From [Anatomy of a Recipe](http://railsapps.github.com/tutorial-rails-apps-composer.html#Anatomy)...

-    config:
-      - mars_test:
-          type: boolean
-          prompt: Do you also want to test your application on Mars?
-          if: space_test
-          if_recipe: mars_lander

-Here, the 'mars_test' prompt will be skipped if the mars_lander recipe is available.
-This isn't that helpful; our typical need is to skip a prompt if the recipe was *selected* for use in the template.

-That is, we don't care much about recipe availability (there's no good reason all recipes can't be available) -- we care about what the user has chosen from the recipes and how that should affect later recipes.

-Our tack has been to avoid the prompt facility entirely, and alter the prefs object from within a recipe to affect later recipes.
-For example, if we want the form_builder recipe to be skipped when the user chooses the Heroku stack, recipes/heroku.rb would say...

-    prefs[:form_builder] = "none"

-and for this to have the desired effect, the form_builder recipe must run_after the heroku recipe, the form_builder prompt and recipe would both need to check prefs[:form_builder] and not execute if it equalled false.

 ## Defaults.yml